IPMI-ICNS-UKE/DARTS/README.md

 Most of these modules can be switched on or off, depending on the individual analysis (see Usage).

 ## Installation
 To install DARTS on your computer, a few steps need to be executed.
-Ideally, you are using a Mac computer with macOS Catalina (10.15) or higher and Intel processor.
+Tested PC configurations include: Mac with macOS Catalina (10.15) or higher; Ubuntu 22.04.5 LTS.
 These settings have been tested extensively.

 - Install Python 3.10.0, following the instructions on the official website (https://www.python.org/downloads/release/python-3100/)
 - Install Anaconda (https://docs.anaconda.com/free/anaconda/install/index.html)